 - 1. Insert the installation media for the OmniPass application into the appropriate drive.
-If you are installing from CD-ROM or DVD-ROM, you must find and launch the OmniPass installation program (setup.exe) from the media. - Follow the directions provided in the OmniPass installation program.
+If you are installing from CD-ROM or DVD-ROM, you must find and launch the OmniPass installation program (setup.exe) from the media. - Follow the directions provided in the OmniPass 2. installation program.
 Specify a location to which you would like OmniPass installed.
-It is recommended that you NOT install OmniPass in the root directory (e.g. C:\). - Once OmniPass has completed installation you will be prompted to restart you system.
+It is recommended that you NOT install OmniPass in the root directory (e.g. C:\). - Once OmniPass has completed installation you will 3. be prompted to restart you system.
 Once your system has rebooted you will be able to use OmniPass.
 If you choose not to restart immediately after installation, OmniPass will not be available for use until the next reboot.

-The installation program automatically places an icon (Softex OmniPass) in the Windows Control Panel as well as a golden key shaped icon in the taskbar.
+system for the OmniPass fingerprint recognition application.
+You will be led through the OmniPass The installation program automatically places an icon (Softex OmniPass) in the Windows Control Panel as well as a golden key shaped icon in the taskbar.